mikekwright/vscode-terminal-capture/README.md

 This extension has a couple of settings depending on the type of usage you would like to have.

-* `terminalCaptuer.enable`: enable/disable this extension
+* `terminalCapture.enable`: enable/disable this extension
 * `terminalCapture.useClipboard`: use/disable clipboard copy mode

 This extension has a single command.